mrthlinh/FIFA-World-Cup-Prediction/report/report.md

 1. If "teamA vs teamB -> win" is equivalent to "teamB vs teamA -> lose", will adding these data make model better?
 (You actually did it in EDA)
 2. According to "draw" and "win" in average odd?
 These two labels seem to be different, why performance of "draw" is bad?
 3. How about classification -> regression
-# Task List
-__Ongoing__
-- [ ] Add more t-test with label "draw"
-- [ ] Group all model results into one graph and draw a preliminary conclusion, set up a baseline
-- [ ] Explore more about result "draw", generate some insight, how to predict these cases?
-- [ ] Explore more about weak team > strong team, generate some insight, how to predict these cases?
-- [ ] Add graph of validation / training curve for hyper-parameters tuning.
-- [ ] Create more data, "teamA vs teamB -> win" is equivalent to "teamB vs teamA -> lose"
-- [ ] Add feature group 1
-    - [x] Add h_win_diff, h_draw
-    - [ ] Add rank_diff, title_diff
-- [ ] Build a web crawler for Ranking over time
-- [ ] A table of title won for each team
-- [ ] Integrate player rating and squad value to data

-__Complete__
-- [x] Add features group 2
-- [x] Add features group 3
-- [x] Simple EDA and a small story
-- [x] Add features group 4
-- [x] Prepare framework for running classifiers
-- [x] Add evaluation metrics and plot
-  - [x] Add accuracy, precision, recall, F1
-  - [x] Add ROC curves
-- [x] Build a data without player rating and squad value
-- [x] Generate data and preform prediction for EURO 2016, ok now my story is more interesting